ickc/pancritic/README.md

 The `criticmarkup-accept.py` and `criticmarkup-reject.py` are extracted from the OS X System Services from [CriticMarkup Toolkit](http://criticmarkup.com/services.php).

+Note that the latex output requires the LaTeX packages `color` and `soul`.
+As you can see from this markdown file, I have an YAML of `usepackage: [color,soul]`, that in my template will added `\usepackage{color,soul}`.
+See [ickc/pandoc-templates at latex-usepackage-hyperref](https://github.com/ickc/pandoc-templates/tree/latex-usepackage-hyperref).

 # Usage #

 `pandoc-criticmarkup.sh [options...] [file]`